burakssener/Kesis/basicsocial/readme.md

 /groups/<group_name>:
 *View all group posts
 *Share posts to these gorup
 *Validating if the logged in user is already in the group_members table.
-And if the person is not eligible redirecting to
+And if the person is not eligible redirecting to groups/<group_name>.

 /groups/<group_name>/lock:
+*Protection system to ensure